jonlpersson/ed-latimore/site/_posts/2022-03-08-losing-someone-you-love.md

 But the truth is, death is a part of life.
 And later might never come.

 Hearing that someone is dying can send you into the mourning process before they’ve even passed on to the other side.
-This is called anticipatory grief.[^1] Basically, you start going through the early stages of grief in anticipation of the loss.
+This is called anticipatory grief.<sup id="fnref:1" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:1">1</a></sup> Basically, you start going through the early stages of grief in anticipation of the loss.

 Though it’s natural to feel, it steals your mind away from the present moment and the fact that you still have time to spend with your loved one.

 One or two hours a day is plenty to laugh about old memories or talk about nonsense.
 It’s up to you to use your time wisely.

 Read more about how I spent the final days with my mom in [9 thoughts on losing a parent.](https://edlatimore.com/dealing-with-the-loss-of-a-parent/)

 ## Maintain your habits as much as you can